soz-live/soz-live.github.io/github.md

 ## Quickstart

-For information on downloading and using the project, refer to the [Quickstart Guide](/users/quickstart.html) document.
+For information on downloading and using the project, refer to the [Quickstart Guide](/users/quickstart.html).

+## Code of Conduct

+Please read the [Code of Conduct](https://github.com//soz-live//soz-releases//blob//main//CODE_OF_CONDUCT.md) for the Project.

+## Contributions

+Please read the [Contributing Guide](https://github.com//soz-live//soz-releases//blob//main//CONTRIBUTING.md) for the Project.

+## License

+When released, this project will use the [MIT License](https://github.com//soz-live//soz-releases//blob//main//LICENSE.md)

-## Sponsor
+## Sponsoring

 To assist the team to continue developing the project, please consider sponsoring it.